-Maybe you found a paper in which they used gas chromatography (GC) to analyze a sample that is similar to yours and now you are wondering if you should try it too.
-If you are hesitant because you know little about GC, then this article will help you with that.
+Have you found a paper that uses gas chromatography to analyze a sample that is similar to yours, and now you are tempted to try it too?

 You may already know that chromatography covers a wide range of analytical techniques that are used to separate, identify, and quantify compounds.
 If you are familiar with other chromatography methods, such as HPLC or GPC, then you already know more than you think!

-To put into context, you can imagine that a compound that is “held up” by the stationary phase will have a longer tR than another that is traveling freely with the mobile phase.
-It is because of this principle that GC has its usefulness.
+If you need to think of it another way, you can imagine that a compound “held up” by the stationary phase will have a longer tR than another traveling freely with the mobile phase.

 GC Components: A Closer Look